 1 A relaxed walk around Basseterre

-Start your island visit with a stroll around St Kitt’s relaxed island capital of Basseterre.
+If you’re looking for things to do in St Kitts near the cruise port, start your island visit with a stroll around St Kitt’s relaxed island capital of Basseterre.
 From Port Zante pass through the archway of the Old Treasury to the Circus roundabout (St Kitts has no traffic lights!) and spot the green Berkeley Memorial clock, a well-known St Kitts landmark.
 On Fort Street and Bank Street, you’ll pass market stalls and food vendors selling anything from fruit smoothies, to local lunchtime dishes.

 Nearby is the shady Independence square which was once the island’s slave market.
 The small doors at the base of nearby colonial houses lead to basements where the slaves slept before they were sold.
 On the square is the delightful Gallery Café, where you can see the work of local artists and take refreshment in the small café and courtyard garden.